Teltta/CSS-Snippets/README.md

 # CSS-Snippets
 ### Info
-A collection of CSS snippets made for 3rd party Discord clients to "improve" user experience.
+A collection of CSS snippets made for 3rd party Discord clients (mainly Replugged).
 If there's an issue with a snippet or you have a request for a snippet, open an issue on this repo.

 ## [NsfwTags](https://github.com/Teltta/CSS-Snippets/tree/main/snippets/NsfwTags.css "NsfwTags")